Xinayder/dicepyware/README.md

 # dicepyware

-dicepyware is an utility that generates cryptographically secure and random passphrases for your daily use.
+dicepyware is a Python utility that generates cryptographically secure and random passphrases for your daily use.
 It utilizes the [Diceware method][diceware] for picking words from a list.

-Python version: 3.4.x or newer.
+Python version required: 3.4.x or newer.

 ### Usage
 `python dicepyware.py -l <length>`